What the Research Tells Us

 “Wraparound Milwaukee demonstrates that the seemingly impossible can be made possible: Children’s care can be seamlessly integrated.
 The services given to children not only work, in terms of better clinical results, reduced delinquency, and fewer hospitalizations, but the services are also cost-effective,” the President’s New Freedom Commission on Mental Health said in October.
 “Imagine the nationwide impact on our juvenile justice system if this program were implemented in every community.”

-Institutions have long argued that their role is crucial because most of the children have no stable homes.
-But Wraparound advocates say institutions have been too quick to write off families; Wraparound seeks out families and finds ways to make them work.
+Institutions have long argued that their role is crucial because most of the children supposedly have no stable homes.
+But Wraparound advocates know institutions have been too quick to write off families; Wraparound seeks out families and finds ways to make them work.

 Of course, Milwaukee’s institutions didn’t simply accept all this.
 On the contrary, they fought it every step of the way.